PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 19:23:15
+Last updated: 2024-04-07 19:23:48
-Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White